crossterm-rs/crossterm/docs/UPGRADE.md

 ```

 _"This could be used to paint the styled object onto the given screen.
 You have to pass a reference to the screen whereon you want to perform the painting"_
- Because crosstrem does not have to keep track of the output anymore those functions are removed.
+ Because crossterm does not have to keep track of the output anymore those functions are removed.

 _**old**_
 ```rust